forentfraps/ida-xed/README.md

 ## Features

-* Decode the instruction at the current cursor using XED and display a detail pane
+* Decode the instruction at the current cursor using XED
+* If IDA can't handle an opcode, add a comment instead

 > If you have a feature request, please open an issue or PR.